bytesizearcade/bytesizearcade.github.io/README.md

-# Circuitbeard Website
+# Bytesize Arcade Website

-The code for the circuitbeard website using Github Pages + Jekyll
+The code for the Bytesize Arcade website using Github Pages + Jekyll

 ## Useful Snippets